Princess Leia: Feminist analysis

-In their 2012 essay "Lightsabers, Political Arenas, and Marriages", Ray Merlock and Kathy Merlock Jackson cite Leia as the successor of earlier science fiction heroines Wilma Deering of Buck Rogers and Dale Arden of Flash Gordon, and the embodiment of "a new stage in the ongoing presentation of the fairy-tale princess in jeopardy".
-Writing that "after Leia, no longer would princesses be passive and salvaged simply with a kiss," they note the reflection of the character in later Disney Princess animated films and in woman warriors such as Ellen Ripley from the Alien franchise and Xena of the adventure TV series Xena: Warrior Princess.
-A. O. Scott of The New York Times described Leia as "a foremother of Hermione Granger and Katniss Everdeen and of countless latter-day Disney princesses.
-She also foretold the recent, somewhat belated feminist turn in the Star Wars cycle itself".
+In a 2012 essay, Ray Merlock and Kathy Merlock Jackson cite Leia as a successor of the earlier science fiction heroines Wilma Deering of Buck Rogers and Dale Arden of Flash Gordon.
+They call her a new embodiment of the fairy-tale princess in peril, claiming that after Leia, princesses are no longer passive and "salvaged simply with a kiss."
+Merlock and Merlock Jackson see a reflection of Leia in subsequent Disney princess characters, and in female warriors such as Ellen Ripley from the Alien franchise and Xena from the television series Xena: Warrior Princess.
+The film critic A. O. Scott of The New York Times described Leia as a precursor of the 21st-century female characters Hermione Granger and Katniss Everdeen.